 The more complexities you introduce into the design process, the more likely it becomes that you’ll get bogged down in details and give up in frustration before completing a design.
 This is particularly true if you’re a new knit designer.
 The beauty of Melissa’s book is that it streamlines the design process, breaking every part of the process down into manageable steps.
 This increases the likelihood that you’ll emerge from the process with finished sweaters you’re proud of.

 Once you ‘re comfortable with the design process, there’s nothing stopping you from incorporating more complex stitch combinations, colorwork patterns, cables and other design elements into your creations.
+If you’d like to do this, there are a couple of additional resources I highly recommend adding to your knitting library:

 In this book, Melissa focuses exclusively on giving you instructions for knitting seamed pullovers.
 If as a rule you’d prefer to always knit your pullovers in the round, this is not the book for you.